 Physical therapy is a cornerstone of managing bone-on-bone knee pain without surgery.
 It’s a proactive approach that focuses on improving strength, flexibility, and movement patterns to reduce strain on your knee joint.
 A skilled physical therapist acts as your personal coach, creating a customized plan that helps you regain function and reduce pain.
 When combined with regenerative treatments, physical therapy can significantly improve your quality of life and help you get back to the activities you love.
 It’s about empowering you with the tools to support your body’s healing process.

-Strengthen Muscles to Support Your Joints
+Building Stronger Muscles to Support Your Knees

 Think of the muscles around your knee, like your quadriceps and hamstrings, as a natural brace.
 When these muscles are strong, they absorb shock and stabilize the joint, taking a significant amount of pressure off the damaged cartilage and bone.
 A physical therapist will guide you through targeted exercises designed to build this muscular support system safely, without aggravating your pain.
 This focused strengthening not only eases discomfort but also helps you move with more confidence and avoid further injury.

-Improve Your Range of Motion and Flexibility
+Regaining Your Flexibility and Range of Motion

 Bone-on-bone pain often brings frustrating stiffness that can make simple movements feel like a major challenge.
 Physical therapy directly tackles this issue with gentle stretches and exercises that improve your knee’s ability to bend and straighten.
 A therapist creates a personalized plan to gradually and safely increase your flexibility over time.
 This improved range of motion can make a huge difference in your daily life, allowing you to walk, climb stairs, and get out of a chair with much less pain.

-Explore Manual and Aquatic Therapy
+The Benefits of Manual and Aquatic Therapy

 Your physical therapy plan can include more than just traditional exercises.
 Many therapists use manual therapy, which involves hands-on techniques to gently mobilize the knee joint and surrounding soft tissues to reduce stiffness and pain.
 Another excellent option is aquatic therapy.
 The natural buoyancy of water supports your body weight, which dramatically reduces the load on your knees.
 This unique environment allows you to perform gentle movements and strengthening exercises that might be too difficult or painful to attempt on land.